robertmartin8/ReasonableDeviations/_notes/CBOE_options.md

 -   An **option class** is the set of all options on a security, usually represented by an options chain.
     -   within a class, the _type_ can be a put or call
-    -   a **series** specifies the options with a given strike and expiry, e.g SPY Apr 300 calls.
+    -   a **series** specifies the options with a given strike and expiry, e.g. SPY Apr 300 calls.
 -   Every stock is assigned one of three expiration cycles:
     -   Jan cycle: Jan, Apr, Jul, Oct
     -   Feb cycle: Feb, May, Aug, Nov